Act 6 Act 6 Intermission 5, Part 3 of 12

 ROXY: i think it is sorta endearing

 I’ve already said most of what I wanted to say about Dave’s new habit of calling Roxy “mom”.
-The fact that Roxy is perfect OK with that, and even with his slips of the tongue that reveal he finds Roxy attractive, goes to show how open-minded and easygoing she is.
+The fact that Roxy is perfectly OK with that, and even with his slips of the tongue that reveal he finds Roxy attractive, goes to show how open-minded and easygoing she is.
 I’m sort of reminded of how the epilogues portray her as open-minded to a fault, which is an interesting negative expansion upon a normally positive trait.

 ROXY: arduous long term processes of complete and utter humiliation are basically my aesthetic